PVNPSPT/Predict-user-clicking-an-ad-on-company-website/README.md

-# Predict whether a user click an advertisement on a company website
+# Predict whether a user clicks an advertisement on a company website